 I joined the BBFC in a tranche of appointments after it did not renew the contracts of its feisty part-time examiners in 1994.
 It needed "new blood" and a new approach and wanted a full-time board.
 In the moral panic

-This required the BBFC to consider the "likely harm" of a video to its potential audience (or to society through the behaviour of its audience) in the treatment of drugs, horror, sex, violence and crime.
-I started work in September
+required the BBFC to consider the "likely harm" of a video to its potential audience (or to society through the behaviour of its audience) in the treatment of drugs, horror, sex, violence and crime.
+I started work in September 1995 in

 We full-timers had been recruited from the same fields as the previous generation - social work, psychology, journalism and education, but there was a crucial difference.
 We were, generally, younger, less established in our